iurii-m/MorDeephy/README.md

 ### Submitting protocols and data
 If you have public data related to face morphing, consider extending the functionality of this repo.
 If you propose to use some custom protocol, you can generate them and PR to the repo [Protocols_generation](./face_morphing_benchmark)
-Please separate those PRs from PRs for results submission .
+Please separate those PRs from PRs from submission of peformance results.

 ## Results comparison